umermasood/lezzz-go/03.configuration-and-error-handling/README.md

 We can break our logs in two types / levels

-i.
-Informational logs ("starting the server on :4000") ii.
-Error logs (log.Fatal(err))
+1. Informational logs ("starting the server on :4000")
+2. Error logs (log.Fatal(err))

 We're gonna add leveled logging capability:

-i.
-Prefix informational logs with "INFO" and output them to `stdout` ii.
-Prefix error logs with "ERROR" and output them to `stderr` along with file name and line number to help with debugging
+1. Prefix informational logs with "INFO" and output them to `stdout`
+2. Prefix error logs with "ERROR" and output them to `stderr` along with file name and line number to help with debugging

 Decoupled Logging